francheska-guzman/can-i-eat-this/README.md

 <a name="database">

-## ERD/VISUAL REPRESENTATION OF DATABASE:
+## ERD/Visual Representation of the Database

 ![database](./images/database.png)